weqaar/libflir/README.md

 Python API for FLIR Thermal Camera Cores

-libFLIR is the open FLIR API written in Python.
+libFLIR is the opensource FLIR API written in Python.

-It implements serial comm to read/write to FLIR cores I/O. Tested to work on TAU320 Core and Linux.
+It implements serial comm to read/write to FLIR core's I/O. Tested to work on TAU320 Core and Linux, might work on others.

-It lets you fully control TAU320 Cores (and maybe other cores as well) over Serial.
+It lets you fully control TAU (320) Core modules over serial port.